jschwarzwalder/aws-sdk-php/docs/guide/commands.rst

 ``@http``
 ~~~~~~~~~

-Using this parameter, it's possible to fine tune how the underlying HTTP handler
+Using this parameter, it's possible to fine-tune how the underlying HTTP handler
 executes the request.
 The options you can include in the ``@http`` parameter are
 the same as the ones you can set when you instantiate the client with the
 :ref:`"http" client option <config_http>`.

 .. code-block:: php

-    // Configures the command to be delayed by 500 milliseconds.
+    // Configures the command to be delayed by 500 milliseconds
     $command['@http'] = [
         'delay' => 500,
     ];